Imagineer7/OP25-WebUI-2/README.md

-# This is the boatbod fork of op25.
+# This is a fork of boatbods fork of OP25.
+I have improved the web interface.

 Capabilities are broadly categorized into two lists - those supported by the legacy `rx.py` version of the app and those by the newer `multi_rx.py` version.
 I recommend using `multi_rx.py` where at all possible as this is the focus of future development.